xwiki-labs/realtime-form/README.md

 This editor makes use of the [ChainPad][chainpad] realtime editor engine and binds to the XWiki inline form and object editors.
-You can install it from the XWiki Extension Manager or build it manually using [node-xwikimodel][] to construct the .xar file. install the [XWiki Realtime Backend][rtbackend] and [XWiki Realtime Frontend][rtfrontend] from the Extension Manager and build the .xar file as follows:
+You can install it from the XWiki Extension Manager or build it manually using [xwiki-tools][] to construct the .xar file. install the [XWiki Realtime Backend][rtbackend] and [XWiki Realtime Frontend][rtfrontend] from the Extension Manager and build the .xar file as follows: